Safeguarding lesser horseshoe bats in the upper Usk Valley

 A lack of hibernation sites may be a limiting factor for lesser horseshoe bats in the upper Usk Valley.
 Please contact Jane if you know of any ice houses, unheated cellars or WW2 pillboxes in the area.

-The Our Beacon for Bats project is funded by the Brecon Beacons Trust and Heritage Lottery Fund.
+The Our Beacon for Bats project is kindly funded by the Brecon Beacons Trust, Heritage Lottery Fund and Natural Resources Wales.